 2. Build Your Connections

-You should use every resource available.
+You should use every resource available to build a better future life.
 This includes the personal and professional connections you have established.

 Be open about your search for an internship in certain fields and discuss your search with anyone who will listen.

 Talk with mentors, coaches, teachers, parents, and friends about your goals.
 Reach out to anyone who you already know working in a related field.